Skip to main content

 Navigating Clinical Trials

-The Michael J. Fox Foundation's guide and related materials will help you learn the basics of clinical research and gain an understanding of the valuable contributions made by study volunteers.
-Learn about genetic research and testing in Chapter 3 of the guide.
+The Michael J. Fox Foundation's guide shares the basics of clinical research and the impact made by study volunteers.
+Learn about genetic research and testing in Chapter 3.

 Three Things to Consider Before Genetic Testing